 Lent is a season in which all of us are called back to a right relationship with God.
 For some individuals, they are certain that not even repentance will lead them on the path toward restoration.
 Restoration will only come when they are freed from the guilt that has for too long crushed their soul and spirit.
 The Psalmist offers to the desperate the solution to our epic problem of restoration with God: steadfast love and abundant mercy, a God who is eternally “for us” with the endless love of a mother for her child.
 The God whose everlasting love will never abandon us, no matter what our guilt says.
 Steadfast love and abundant mercy not only heals us of the stain of sin, but also of the lie of our worthlessness.
 Who among us doesn’t need to hear that word?

-(vv.
+The psalmist then prays for the power not to sin again (vv.
 10-13).
 He wants a clean heart that can stay clean.
 He understands that such an action is beyond his human ability, but is available from God, who has the power to cause the change of human hearts.
 Our calling in season and out of season is announcing that restoration between God and his people is possible, restoration to our relationships with others is possible, restoration to God’s salvation is possible, restoration to church and community is possible.
 Lent is calling us to acknowledge our own restoration and how it is possible for our neighbor through the steadfast love and mercy of God.

 Lee McDermott, Contributor